dpnpinto/PintoConfigs/rollbackpkg.md

-# Easy way how to roll back a package with bugs in Arch
+# Easy way how to roll back a package with bug's in Arch

 ## By https://dpnpinto.github.io